Donald Winnicott: True self

 "Only the true self can be creative and only the true self can feel real."
-For Winnicott, the True Self is a sense of being alive and real in one's mind and body, having feelings that are spontaneous and unforced.
-This experience of aliveness is what allows people to be genuinely close to others, and to be creative.

-Winnicott thought that the "True Self" begins to develop in infancy, in the relationship between the baby and its primary caregiver (Winnicott typically refers to this person as "the mother").
-One of the ways the mother helps the baby develop an authentic self is by responding in a welcoming and reassuring way to the baby's spontaneous feelings, expressions, and initiatives.
-In this way the baby develops a confidence that nothing bad happens when she expresses what she feels, so her feelings don't seem dangerous or problematic to her, and she doesn't have to put undue attention into controlling or avoiding them.
-She also gains a sense that she is real, that she exists and her feelings and actions have meaning.

-Winnicott thought that one of the developmental hurdles for an infant to get past is the risk of being traumatised by having to be too aware too soon of how small and helpless she really is.
+Winnicott believed one of the developmental hurdles for an infant to pass is the risk of being traumatised by being too aware too soon of how small and helpless they really are.
 A baby who is too aware of real-world dangers will be too anxious to learn optimally.
 A good-enough parent is well enough attuned and responsive to protect the baby with an illusion of omnipotence, or being all-powerful.
-For example, a well-cared-for baby usually doesn't feel hungry for very long before being fed.
+For example, a well-cared-for baby usually does not feel hungry for very long before being fed.
 Winnicott thought the parents' quick response of feeding the baby gives the baby a sense that whenever she's hungry, food appears as if by magic, as if the baby herself makes food appear just by being hungry.
 To feel this powerful, Winnicott thought, allowed a baby to feel confident, calm and curious, and able to learn without having to invest a lot of energy into defences.